EWaterman/EWaterman.github.io/_posts/Ch7/0007-03-01-gaining-a-following.md

 We’ll talk more about this later, but **some of the best marketing campaigns focus on engaging the audience**.
 By getting your followers directly involved in the process, they’ll start becoming more invested in your product because they feel like they played a part in its creation.
 It doesn’t matter how small the contribution, they’ll want to see your project succeed because they put effort into it themselves.

-It’s also a nice way to get some extra feedback as to what works for your audience and what doesn’t, which is always nice little bonus.
+It’s also a good way to get some extra feedback as to what works for your audience and what doesn’t, which is always a nice little bonus.

 <br>
 Oh, and **don't try and boost your numbers by going on Twitter and mass following a bunch of random people**.
 While you may get some people following you back, those numbers won’t actually mean anything.
 In fact, they could actually be detrimental to your campaign!